 Oven Jerk Chicken

 I make jerk chicken in the oven when I need something simple, hands-off, and delicious.
 Baking is my favorite way to make this classic Jamaican recipe.
-It roasts into tender chicken, and the pan juices are perfect for drizzling over potatoes or roasted veggies.
+It roasts into tender chicken, and the pan juices are perfect for drizzling coconut rice or roasted veggies.

 You can use my homemade jerk marinade or grab a jarred sauce and keep it moving.
 If thighs aren’t on hand and drumsticks are on sale, that works just as well here.
 It’s a convenient way to get dinner on the table without overthinking it.

 I’m no stranger to jerk chicken recipes.
-(In fact, I’ve made Pan Cooked Jerk Chicken Breast and Whole30 approved Jerk Chicken Wings.)
+Try my Pan Cooked Jerk Chicken Breast, Jerk Chicken Wings, and Jerk Chicken Pasta.

 - Easy to Make: A quick marinade and oven method keep things simple without a lot of hands-on time.